-You have to install the utility on each computer on your network from which you want to control the device.
+Install the utility on each computer on your network from which you want to control the device.
 You can download this utility for PC and Mac at www.netgear.com/landing/en-us/readyshare.aspx.

 When you launch the USB Control Center utility, a screen similar to the following displays: